 I can't make sense of it.

-He said, the Congress has no power to disarm the militia, their swords, and every other terrible implement of a soldier are the birthright of an American.
+He said, The Congress has no power to disarm the militia, their swords, and every other terrible implement of the soldier are the birdfly of an American.

-Funnily enough, after the country was founded, Cox declared himself a Whig, but then within five years decided he was actually a Federalist, which then helped him secure a position as Great.
+Funnily enough, after the country was founded, Cox declared himself a Whig, but then within five years decided he was actually a Federalist, which then helped him secure a position as the revenue commissioner in the Washington administration.

 Because he changed parties so frequently and so opportunistically during the first few years of the country's existence, many began leveling accusations that he was actually a British spy and a Tory.

-As far as nicknames go, I think that is a better nickname than Mr. Worldwide, which of course is Pitbull, but not as good a nickname as Mr. Steal Your Girl.
+As far as nicknames go, I think that is a better nickname than Mr. Worldwide, which, of course, is Pitbull, but not as good a nickname as Mr. Steel Your Girl.

 From PBS, quote, within 10 years of the cotton gin being put into use, the value of the total United States crop leaped from $150,000 to more than $8 million.